dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

       Optional Logic : Scale price by region, prevent certain items from appearing.

 3. (Almost) all chests are randomized.
-Exceptions include: Heart Chests, All Money (Except for the left-most water), and the Pyramid Bonus-Magic Chest.
+Exceptions include: Heart Chests, All Money (Except for the left-most water).
 This includes the Bat.
-Total Checks : 25.
+Total Checks : 30.

       Forced Logic : All chests are different.
 Exception: Elixer and some magic chests duplicate the same item as they are the same items.